thruthesky/flutterflow_libraries/docs/chat.md

             - The no of new messages is still 2.

 - This is a known issue.
 But it's not critical.
 And this may be fixed sometime later.

+## Unblock and new message

+- When A unblocks B,
+  - The new message of B to A should be delivered.

+But as of now, it's not delivered.
+We will fix it soon.